hms-networks/node-red-contrib-kolibri/README.md

 ## Getting started

-#### Installation
+Add a node to a Node-Red flow.
+Edit the node configurations, deploy it.

 #### Node Configuration

-Add a node to a node red flow.
-Edit the node by double click on it.
 On the edit page you can adjust three properties.

 - Kolibri Broker: Add or choose a Broker connection.
 New Broker connection requires the following properties.